 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done properly using the most up-to-date installation methods.
+Verify that your solar installer is properly licensed.
+This help guarantee that the work is done properly using current installation best practices.
 Georgia doesn't have contractors' licenses specific to solar energy, but the law does require solar installers to be licensed electrical contractors.
 The Georgia Secretary of State manages business filings and licenses.

-Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's dependability and customer service.
 Use caution with companies that have no reviews or mostly negative ones.

-To find a solar company that fits your budget, get free, detailed quotes from three to five providers.
-The quotes should list all costs as well as all solar equipment included.
+To find a solar installer that fits your budget, get free, detailed quotes from 3–5 providers.
+The quotes should outline all costs and list the solar equipment included.
 Looking at several quotes helps you identify the best value.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+High-quality solar installations should come with robust workmanship and performance warranties.
+The workmanship warranty covers any installation issues like poor wiring, poor alignment, or cracks in the panels.
+The output warranty ensures an energy generation baseline.
+Strong warranties reflect a solar provider's confidence in its installations.

 Incentive Type: Sales Tax Incentive